zitadel/zitadel/docs/docs/guides/integrate/zitadel-apis/access-zitadel-apis.md

 - **IAM Managers**: This is the highest level.
 Users with IAM Manager roles are able to manage the whole instance.
 - **Org Managers**: Managers in the Organization Level are able to manage everything within the granted Organization.
-- **Project Mangers**: In this level the user is able to manage a project.
+- **Project Managers**: At this level, the user is able to manage a project.
 - **Project Grant Manager**: The project grant manager is for projects, which are granted of another organization.

 On each level we have some different Roles.
 Here you can find more about the different roles: [ZITADEL Manager Roles](/guides/manage/console/managers#roles)